bellabearlove/bellabearlove.github.io/_posts/2016-05-23-time for work.markdown

 Why you so early human...
 ![angers](/img/may16/20160523_170332.jpg)

-These bird seeds smell good!
+Guess we can go outside now... these bird seeds smell good!
 ![angers](/img/may16/20160523_170842c.jpg)

 Hold on... i'm marking my territory